 It’s pretty simple to use:

 Select a material, and it will enter the Coefficient of Thermal Expansion for that material.
 Keep in mind the note at the bottom–it uses the average across many alloys.
-For more precision, look up the exact coefficient for your material and enter it.… Read the rest
+For more precision, look up the exact coefficient for your material and enter it.
+I’d wait to see what the average reveals and if its within a factor of 2x or so of worrying you, look up your exact material’s coefficient.… Read the rest

 There are quite a few new goodies in this release.
 The big news is the ability to download predefined CNC Controller (e.g. “Post” parameters) from the CNCCookbook servers.
 Hopefully this will simplify startup for new users:

 You can choose from a list of pre-defined CNC Controller profiles to initialize G-Wizard Editor’s “Post”…